French nuclear watchdog upsets industry with straight talk

-PARIS (Reuters) - The head of France’s nuclear watchdog has upset the industry by taking an increasingly assertive approach that critics say could jeopardize efforts to win more business overseas.
+PARIS, June 22 (Reuters) - The head of France’s nuclear watchdog has upset the industry by taking an increasingly assertive approach that critics say could jeopardise efforts to win more business overseas.

 The tensions at the top of a key French industry bring into focus the role of the ASN, an independent body set up in 2006, whose decisions can cost nuclear companies billions of euros.